VamsiKrishnaMyneni/coding-practice/README.md

-The GitHub repository [coding-practice](https://github.com/VamsiKrishnaMyneni/coding-practice) is a comprehensive collection of JavaScript coding problems and their solutions, sourced from platforms like **LeetCode** and **Stack Overflow**.
+The GitHub repository [coding-practice](https://github.com/VamsiKrishnaMyneni/coding-practice) is a comprehensive collection of JavaScript coding problems and their solutions, sourced from platforms like **LeetCode****,** **Stack Overflow** and **interviews**.
 It aims to assist programmers in enhancing their problem-solving skills and preparing for JavaScript-focused coding interviews.

 ## Repository Structure